ankitects/anki/docs/windows.md

 ## Build failures

-The Javascript bundling on Windows is currently a bit flaky, so the initial build will likely fail with an error about a missing rollup module.
-If you get an error when running the commands below, try repeating them once or twice.
+The Javascript rules have been a bit flaky on Windows in the past.
+If you experience a build failure, try running the same command again, as there's a good chance the build will succeed the second time.

 ## Running Anki during development